kogarashisan/PerfTests/README.md

 - these tests construct a pair of objects before each loop with method calls.
 This introduces a small error into the test results (less than 1%), which can be neglected.

+<i>I do not claim absolute correctness of these tests, they are just more relevant than most of others.</i>

 ##Another bad example: how not to write tests

 Let's test speed of counter increment.
 Preparation code: